Buying Property in Turkey | Foreigners' Guide

 Once you decide, TIMONDRO negotiates price and terms.
 Typically: $/€5,000 deposit to reserve and fix price; down payment in 1–4 weeks; balance at deed transfer.
 Our lawyers draft a compliant sales contract to protect all parties.

-Get a tax number (passport is enough) and open a bank account for payments.
+Get a tax number with your passport and open a bank account for payments.
 Appraisal is mandatory when applying for residency or citizenship.
 The seller applies to the Land Registry for conveyance.
 Payments must be completed before final signature.

 After receiving the title deed, you collect keys and set up utilities under your name.
 Short on time?
 Use TeleProperty to complete the process remotely, or grant Power of Attorney to our licensed team.